keijack/python-eureka-client/README.md

                 data_center_name="Amazon")
 ```

-*Please note that, `py-eureka-client` first try to use `dnspython` to resolve the dns domain, but because `dnspython` will not support python2 in version 2.0.0, and `py-eureka-client` still supports python2, so `dnspython` component is not include by this module. so you should install it manually.*
+*Please note that, `py-eureka-client` first try to use `dnspython` to resolve the dns domain, but because `dnspython` does not support python2 in version 2.0.0 that `py-eureka-client` still supports, so `dnspython` component is not included in this module.
+So you should install it manually.*

 *In python3:*